mondeja/simple-icons-utils/README.md

 `twitter.svg` icon inside it.

 2. You should correct the size and the alignment of the icon.
-Manually with Inkscape is: block width/height scale factor, see what is the maximum axis size (width or height), adjust that size to 24px, go to `Object` -> `Align and distribute`, and center in both axis.
+Manually with Inkscape the following repetitive tasks are followed: block width/height scale factor, see what is the maximum axis size (width or height), adjust that size to 24px, go to `Object` -> `Align and distribute`, and center in both axis.
 This can be automatized by next command:

 ```bash
 bash utils/inkscape-scale-align-center.sh _review/twitter/original.svg _review/twitter/autofixed.svg